Ferroin/Roll35/README.md

   item, including hyperlinks to relevant reference material.
 * Roll specific base weapons or armor as magic items.
 * Roll dice by themselves.
-* The ability to enable and disable specific items at runtime (with per-server config).
 * Fetch data on specific items directly without rolling for them randomly.
+* The ability to enable and disable specific items at runtime (with per-server/user config).
+* Support for custom command prefixes (with per-server/user config).
+* Support for server permissions (with per-server config).
+* Support for joining to specific channels only (with per-server config).

 ## Limitations